-Treatment for diverticulitis focuses on clearing up the infection and inflammation, resting your colon, and preventing or minimising complications.
-An attack of diverticulitis without complications may respond to antibiotics within a few days, if treated early enough.
+Treatment for diverticulitis focuses on:

+- clearing up the infection and inflammation

+- · resting your colon, and

+- · preventing or minimising complications.

+If treated early, an attack of diverticulitis without complications may respond to antibiotics within a few days.

 To help your colon rest, your doctor may recommend bed rest and a liquid diet, along with pain relief.